apache/apisix/docs/en/latest/plugins/skywalking.md

         ...
         ```

-    - Open the webUI of skyWalking:
+    - Open the webUI of SkyWalking:

         ```shell
         http://10.110.149.175:8080/
         ```

-        You can see the topology of all service\
+        You can see the topology of all services\
         ![ ](../../../assets/images/plugin/skywalking-4.png)\
-        You can also see the tracer of all service\
+        You can also see the tracer of all services\
         ![ ](../../../assets/images/plugin/skywalking-5.png)

 ## Disable Plugin

-When you want to disable the skyWalking plugin on a route/service, it is very simple,
+When you want to disable the SkyWalking plugin on a route/service, it is very simple,
- you can delete the corresponding json configuration in the plugin configuration,
+ you can delete the corresponding JSON configuration in the plugin configuration,
   no need to restart the service, it will take effect immediately:

 ```shell